Abandoned & Little-Known Airfields:

 The Coast Guard vacated Governor's Island in 1996.

-and the island is still not open to the public, as of 2004.
+and the island was still not open to the public as of 2004.

 ____________________________________________________